shinya-tokyo/M5Stack_Core2/README.md

 one_motor_control.cpp is for controling 1 motor.

-three_motor_control.cpp is for controling 3 motor.
+three_motor_control.cpp is for controling 3 motors.

 1. Start VS Code and PlatformIO